 1. AgencyAnalytics

-AgencyAnalytics automates all your client reporting in minutes by aggregating data from over 80 marketing integrations in minutes instead of hours.
+AgencyAnalytics is the reporting platform built specifically for marketing agencies.
+It automates client reporting by aggregating marketing data from over 85 marketing integrations in minutes instead of hours.

-All of the data from your other marketing analytics tools, including website and ecommerce analytics, SEO analytics, PPC performance, engagement across social media channels, and even HubSpot, are combined into one customizable dashboard.
+All of your marketing analytics data, including SEO analytics, PPC performance, engagement across social media channels, ecommerce metrics, and CRM data from tools like HubSpot, lives in one customizable dashboard.
+AgencyAnalytics reduces the time it takes each month to gather, compile, and visualize data for every client.

 Pricing